CodeRunRepeat/skill-bot/README.md

 1. Register the bot with Copilot Studio using the manifest file.

+1. Build your Copilot Studio copilot and add the skill to it; test the skill and publish it.
+If you want to see it embedded in a custom web site, configure the Custom Website channel, and use the provided iframe code to embed the skill in your web site.
+Alternatively you can set the iframe URL in `./custom-web-app-host/static-app.html` and host it on your own web server.

 ### Updating code

 If you have made changes to the bot code and want to update the bot, you can use the `deploy-bot-code.sh` script.